todun/PIGS/README.md

 ### Lucky

-Asks PIGS to play a song based on a query string
+Asks PIGS to play a song based on a query string.
+Returns a JSON object of the song, or null.

 __Request:__
 ```javascript